 A number of assumptions have been made in relation to pay, price and pension costs across the Medium Term Financial Plan period.

-Pay inflation has been included in the budget based on announcements made in relation to restrictions on public sector pay inflation for 2015/16.
+Pay inflation has been included in the budget based on announcements made in relation to restrictions on public sector pay.